dominikarycerz/plant-lover-startup/README.md

-# Project: tinDog
+# Project: plantLover

-Website of a start-up created using HTML, CSS and Bootstrap.
+Website of a start-up created using:
+- HTML
+- CSS
+- Bootstrap

 ## Motivation

-Project created while taking the Web Development course on Udemy.
+I created this website to practice HTML, CSS and Bootstrap.

+I put the main focus on:
-The main focus was put on learning features of Bootstrap.
+- learning features of Bootstrap: navbar, cards, carousel
+- combning selectors
+- refactoring code